freeran-ge/fr-custody-api/api_docs/key_ceremonies/key_ceremonies.md

 | `has_one` | `room` | `used_in` |
 | `has_many` | `seeds` | `generated` |
 | `has_many` | `seed_backups` | `generated` |

+## API endpoints

+Endpoints for viewing and manipulating `key_ceremonies` that the `user` has permissions to access.
+Requires a valid token to be included in the header of the request.
+A token can be acquired using [user login](../../api_docs/open/login.md) : `POST /user/sign_in`